sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

 \### stands for any number, we would suggest to start with 001 and increase sequentially (002, 003, 004)

-By default every {number}.md file in the root of the directory is considered an unjudged issue.
+By default every {number}.md file in the root of the repo is considered an unjudged issue.

 {% endhint %}